 └─ CPU-only OCR engine

 No GPU anywhere in this pipeline.
 The ML components (Docling for tables, RapidOCR for scans) are designed to run on CPU.
+The classifier itself uses zero ML — it’s a few hundred lines of geometry on the PDF’s existing layout metadata.

 The classification step